 The countries that belong to this cluster are the following states:

-I have lived in Cancun for 7 years and I considered it a safe place if we are talking about criminality levels.
+I have lived in Cancun for 7 years and I have always considered it a relatively safe place if we are talking about criminality levels.
 It’s also true that more “accidents” had occurred in the past few months and we can’t deny it.

 Here is what it’s mentioned in one of the recent articles on the New York Times.